IoT-Based Smart Water Quality Monitoring: Evolution, Benefits, Challenges

 However, the network was prone to cyberattacks and had poor data security.
 The communication speed was low, and the installation and maintenance costs were high.

 As IoT allows connected devices to store and exchange data conveniently, the technology has found a way to contribute to environmental issues besides the automation industry.
-Today, it incorporates some mechanism for monitoring the quality of water over a period of time.
+Today, it incorporates some mechanisms for monitoring the quality of water over some time.

 Liquid Level Monitoring Made Easy With IoT Application Development